 Emma and Landon, Salt Lake City, Utah

-Emma and Landon planned to marry in Sun Valley, Idaho wedding in August with 120 guests, but as COVID-19 evolved, it became more apparent that their original plan was no longer feasible.
+Emma and Landon planned to marry in Sun Valley, Idaho wedding in August with 120 guests, but as the pandemic evolved, it became more apparent that their original plan was no longer feasible.
 “During quarantine, we were staying with Landon's parents and I woke up early one morning as the sun was rising and walked into the backyard and immediately thought 'this is it:' A simple backyard wedding!” she says.

 How They Downsized: “We felt that we couldn't include some extended family and not others so we made the difficult decision to stick with just the immediate family and Landon's grandparents,” says Emma.
 “Our parents have been so incredibly supportive of us, so we let them invite one couple.”
 The couple wanted to curate the evening so social dynamics weren’t an issue and everyone could just have fun.
 “It was important for us that we could relax and enjoy the moment with all of our loved ones,” Emma says.